CartoDB/carto-react-template/README.md

 npx create-react-app my-app --template @carto
 ```

-Checkout [CARTO for React UI components](https://storybook-react.carto.com), an amazing collection of UI tools to create incredible Location Intelligence Apps.

-A full [Sample Application](#sample-application) with the most common functionality in a location intelligence is also available at https://sample-app-react.carto.com
+A full [Sample Application](#sample-application) with the most common functionality is available at https://sample-app-react.carto.com

 Want to continue?
-Start with our first guide [create a page with a layer and widgets](docs/guides/00_page_layer_widgets.md)
+Start with our first guide [create a page with a layer and widgets](docs/guides/00_page_layer_widgets.md).

 **Deploy**

-The following deployment methods are available:
+Use CARTO platform and deploy everywhere.
+These are the deployment methods available:

 * [GitHub pages](https://create-react-app.dev/docs/deployment/#github-pages)
 * [Firebase](https://create-react-app.dev/docs/deployment/#firebase)